johntymuriithi/printf/README.md

 9.Print some money and give it to us for the rain forests 10.The negative is the equivalent of the composer's score, and the print the performance
 11. It's depressing when you're still around and your albums are out of print
+12. Every time that I wanted to give up, if I saw an interesting textile, print what ever, suddenly I would see a collection